iamdefender/sorokin/README.md

 Now comes the fun part.
 For each core word, `sorokin` carefully grows a recursive branching tree of mutations.
 How?
 With the calm precision of a med-school dropout who skipped bedside manner, but technically, here's how:

 **Step 1: Memory First**
-Check the SQLite morgue.
-Have we dissected this word before?
+`sorokin` checks the SQLite morgue.
+Has he dissected this word before?
 Use those cached mutations.

 **Step 2: Phonetic Similarity**
 Generate a "phonetic fingerprint" (consonant skeleton + vowel pattern) and find words that *sound* similar.
 Not linguistically rigorous, just vibes.